-When the guy is married and the girl is engaged, but they run off together anyway.
-(And lest anyone mistake me, I super love this movie, despite these things.)
+When the guy is married and the girl is engaged, but they run off together anyway...
+(And lest anyone mistake me, I super adore Shakespeare in Love, despite these things.)

 You know what?
 This list could go on for a long time.
 So I'mma stop while I'm ahead.